HollyESmith/Forecasting_Polestar_Success/README.md

   Description of interactive element(s)
   - We are pulling the Tableau story into the dashboard for the presentation
-  - The analysis of EV companies
+  - The analysis of EV companies will be interactive
   - We have added news stories related to the ten EV companies to the dashboard